cblavier/phx_component_helpers/README.md

 It provides the following features:

- * set HTML or data attributes from component assigns
+ * set HTML, data or phx attributes from component assigns
- * set phx_* attributes from component assigns
- * set attributes with any custom prefix such as `@click` or `x-bind:` from [alpinejs](https://github.com/alpinejs/alpine)
+ * set a bunch of attributes at once with any custom prefix such as `@click` or `x-bind:` (for [alpinejs](https://github.com/alpinejs/alpine users)
- * encode attributes as JSON from an Elixir structure assign
  * validate mandatory attributes
  * set and extend CSS classes from component assigns
  * forward a subset of assigns to child components

+## Motivation

+Writing a library of stateless live_components is a great way to improve consistency in both your UI and code and also to get a significant productivity boost.

+Best components can be used _as-is_ without any further configuration, but are versatile enough to be customized from templates or higher level components.

+Writing such components is not difficult, but involves a lot of boilerplate code. `PhxComponentHelpers` are here to alleviate pain.

 ## Example